-On this basis, the Commission found that there was prima facie proof of the likely continuation or recurrence of dumping if the duties expire.
+On this basis, the Commission found that there was prima facie proof of the likelihood of continuation and/or recurrence of dumping if the anti-dumping duties are removed.

-THE ALLEGATION OF CONTINUATION OR RECURRENCE OF MATERIAL INJURY
+THE ALLEGATION OF CONTINUATION AND/OR RECURRENCE OF MATERIAL INJURY

-The Applicant alleges and submitted prima facie evidence to show that there would be price undercutting and that the imports in question are depressing and suppressing its selling prices.
-The Applicant's information indicated that it would experience a decline in sales, profit margins, production, market share, capacity utilisation, return on investment and it will have a negative impact on cash flow, if the duties expire.
+The Applicant alleged and submitted prima facie evidence to show that there would be price effects in the form of price undercutting, price depression and price suppression should the anti-dumping duties be removed.
+The Applicant's information indicated that it would also experience a decline in sales, profit margins, production, market share, productivity, return on investment utilisation of capacity, growth and negative cash flow, if the duties are removed.

-On this basis the Commission found that there was prima facie proof of the recurrence of material injury.
+On this basis the Commission found that there is prima facie proof of the continuation and/ or recurrence of material injury if anti-dumping duties are removed.